Patrick’s Tuesday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off your day with mostly cloudy skies and temperatures in the mid 60s.
-Scattered thunderstorms will fire up this afternoon so a raincoat will be a must have.
-Highs will top out into the low 80s.
-Temperatures will fall into the 70s this evening with lows in the upper 60s.
+(WDAM) - We started off this morning with temperatures in the low 50s under partly cloudy skies.
+Today will be nice and sunny with highs topping out in the low 70s.
+Temperatures will fall into the mid 60s this evening with lows in the mid 40s.
+Tomorrow will be nice and sunny with highs in the mid 70s.
+Sunny weather return for Thursday and Friday with highs in the upper 70s.

-Wednesday will be our hottest day as highs soar into the upper 80s with a lot of humidity.
-Skies will be mostly cloudy with a stray shower possible.

-A cold front will swing through the area on Thursday.
-This will give us another chance of scattered t-storms and much cooler temperatures!
-In fact, we could cool down in the upper 60s to low 70s for afternoon highs for Friday and this weekend.
+Our next chance of rain and t-storms will return next Sunday and Monday with highs in the low 80s.

 Copyright 2020 WDAM.
 All rights reserved.